Written by Dr. Emily R. Thornton, PhD, LCADC , Last Updated: November 4, 2025

 Along with being certified or licensed as an SUD counselor, you can also earn certificates in SUD counseling and related topics.
 But despite the terms being similar, an academic certificate, sometimes called a diploma, is very different from certification.

-Not unlike a degree, academic certificates are awarded after completing a specific course of training through a conventional college program or private training institute.
+Not unlike a degree, academic certificates are awarded upon completion of a specific course of training through a conventional college program or a private training institute.
 The classes you take can help you meet the qualifications to become certified or licensed, but earning a certificate alone doesn’t grant any legal authority to practice.

-At the graduate level, you’ll find post-bachelor’s graduate certificate and even post-graduate certificates in substance abuse counseling for those who hold master’s degrees – a common choice for professionals in fields like social work where a master’s is the established standard for becoming licensed.
+At the graduate level, you’ll find post-bachelor’s graduate certificates and even post-graduate certificates in substance abuse counseling for those who hold master’s degrees, a common choice for professionals in fields like social work, where a master’s is the established standard for becoming licensed.

 How Does Substance Abuse Counselor Credentialing Work in My State?